RNA-VT/GoFire/src/component/README.md

   - Polling inputs from other micros
 - Component Health Checks
   - Match in memory state per component to read state after commanded changes
+- Multi-pin components
+- Assemblies - Grouped components that should be commanded as 1 (a full pilot system with solenoid, glowfly and some sensing for example)